Good: First four-cylinder AM model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip levels. As quick as you'd expect.

 Good: High quality interior.
 Three roof options.
 Offered with 250 CDI diesel engine.
-Also offered with 421PS/540Nm 5.5 litre V8.
+Also available with 5.5 litre V8.

 Bad: Not as good to drive as competition.
 Optional automatic isn't quick or decisive enough.
 High list prices.
-Avoid 18" wheels with 255/35 rear tyres.
+Avoid 18-inch wheels with 255/35 rear tyres.

 Good: Stunning looks complete with gullwing doors.
 Amazing performance thanks to 6.2-litre V8 AMG engine.
 0-62mph in just 3.8 seconds.
 Excellent grip and handling yet easy to drive.